 “Leaps of greatness require the combined problem-solving ability of people who trust each other“.

-Furthermore, people who work in “trusted” businesses that focus on building deep, meaningful relationships, experience the benefits of greater success, health and personal well-being.
+Furthermore, the people who work in “trusted” businesses, experience greater benefits too including being more successful, having better health and personal well-being.

 The leadership of an organisation sets the “cultural tone” of that business.
 Regardless of whether it is a small family business or a large multi-national, the leader of the organisation sets and enforces the standards for the organisation to follow.
 As the leader in your organisation, what tone do you set with respect to the culture of the organisation?